News & Trending Money News

 Older generations seem to have a better grasp on financial topics.
 Of Boomer respondents, 82% say they know how much money they have in their checking account right now without looking at it, while just 52% of Gen Z answered that question with confidence.

 This data shows a significant difference in the financial awareness of older adults compared to younger generations.
 Just a bit more than one in every three Gen Z respondents know what their current credit score is.
-That means many of them may not know if they can qualify for a loan or be able to open a credit card.
+Though there are some banks that don't check credit when opening a new account, they won't know if they can qualify for a loan or be able to open a credit card.

 Tips for managing your money (for any generation)